 Despite the incredible medical and technological advances that have led to the development of COVID-19 vaccines, among other achievements, healthcare is lagging behind other industries when it comes to automating back office operations like Accounts Payable (AP) and Finance.
 Surprisingly, an estimated 85% of AP departments are still bogged down with paper-based, manual processes, and that’s a big problem for an industry that is struggling to keep costs down in order to manage tight margins.

 Automating healthcare accounts payable operations has largely been ignored, as health systems opt to focus on digitizing patient records and other initiatives instead.
-While manual processing has been an ongoing problem, the pandemic has uncovered just how difficult it is for healthcare organizations to process paper invoices manually, and to pay suppliers with checks, when many employees must work remotely.
+While manual processing has been an ongoing problem, the pandemic has uncovered just how difficult it is for healthcare accounts payable teams to process paper invoices manually, and to pay suppliers with checks, when many employees must work remotely.

 Four Reasons to Shift from Manual Accounts Payable to AP Automation